bohdon/maya-pymetanode/README.md

-# Maya Python Meta Node
+# Python Metanode Utils

 A simple solution for storing python objects as data on a node in Maya.

-Lots of meta data solutions involve wrapping the complex nature of Maya's node attribute types and quirks to allow easy storing and retrieving of data, and connecting nodes via message attributes.
+Lots of metadata solutions involve wrapping the complex nature of Maya's node attribute types and quirks to allow easy storing and retrieving of data, and connecting nodes via message attributes.
 PyMetaNode aims to avoid (most of) maya's attributes altogether for simplicity and flexibility.
 This places the responsibility of controlling data structures completely on the tools, and treats the nodes purely as storage.

 There are several advantages of using Maya nodes for storing data vs. alternate methods, such as not requiring any other files other than the maya scene containing the node, and the ability to undo and redo changes in nodes, and therefore changes in data.

 ## Design Goals